mmmmmmpc/forklift-configmap-service/README.md

 Then it will just copy the files to the target folders, recreating the relative paths.
 (Useful for packaging)

 ## Installation in Red Hat Enterprise Linux 8 (RHEL8)
-To install the service in different RPM based distros, there is a (Forkift ConfigMap Service Repo)[https://copr.fedorainfracloud.org/coprs/mperezco/forklift-configmap-service/] Avalable.
+To install the service in different RPM based distros, there is a [Forkift ConfigMap Service Repo](https://copr.fedorainfracloud.org/coprs/mperezco/forklift-configmap-service/) Available.
 To make things easy a repo file is provided for RHEL8 users `mperezco-forklift-configmap-service-epel-8.repo`.
 To use it follow these steps:

     cp mperezco-forklift-configmap-service-epel-8.repo /etc/yum.repos.d/
     yum install configmap-service -y